 “Is that so.”
 The lawyer eyed the tall cowboy.
 “It’s good to meet you, Miss Meadows.”
 Mark Landis extended his hand.

-Mark focused on Ava and ignored Joseph.
+Mark focused on Isabella and ignored Joseph.
 “My client will gift you with more than the current rate for land in this area.”
-The lawyers eyes never left Ava’s.
+The lawyers eye never left Isabella’s.
 “The expense is already settled in my client’s mind.
 Now, all that is needed is for you, Miss Meadows, to sign this contract I have prepared.”
 He paused and pulled a slip of paper from his briefcase.
 “Here is the cashier’s check already issued by the bank.”

-“You’ll have to let her lawyer look at the contract first.”
+“You’ll have to let an alternate lawyer look at the contract first.”

-The lawyer’s eyes remained on Ava and he continued to ignore Joseph.
+The lawyer’s eyes remained on Isabella and he continued to ignore Joseph.
 “What do you think, Miss Meadows?
 You could pay off your mortgage, your car, or whatever.
 You could take a trip to Europe.”
-Ava’s eyes narrowed on the lawyer.
+Her eyes narrowed on the lawyer.
 These expenses were all the reasons why she wanted to sell the property.

-“I’ve been to Europe.”
-Joseph said.
+“I’ve been to Europe,” Joseph said.
 “It lacks a lot compared to Texas.
-And she needs the contract reviewed by her lawyer.
+And she needs the contract reviewed by another lawyer.

 “But surely, Joe, can you believe that it’s for this much money?”